tipeJ/FlavorApp/README.md

  ## Availablility

- The application is not yet available on google play.
-However, it can be downloaded via the release page.
+ The application is available on Google Play, and can be found [here]https://play.google.com/store/apps/details?id=com.tipej.FlavorApp().
+However, it can also be downloaded via the release page.
 While dart technically supports IOS and MacOS, this application will most likely not be available for either platform any time soon, as I lack both apple hardware and the will to run OSX in a VM.

  Currently tested and built on linux.
 Windows has been tested, but not built.